kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 <tr>
 <td><b>system:basic-user</b></td>
 <td><b>system:authenticated</b> group</td>
-<td>Allows a user read-only access to basic information about themselves.</td>
+<td>Allows a user read-only access to basic information about themselves.
+Prior to 1.14, this role was also bound to `system:unauthenticated` by default.</td>
 </tr>
 <tr>
 <td><b>system:discovery</b></td>
 <td><b>system:authenticated</b> group</td>
-<td>Allows read-only access to API discovery endpoints needed to discover and negotiate an API level.</td>
+<td>Allows read-only access to API discovery endpoints needed to discover and negotiate an API level.
+Prior to 1.14, this role was also bound to `system:unauthenticated` by default.</td>
 </tr>
 <tr>
 <td><b>system:public-info-viewer</b></td>
 <td><b>system:authenticated</b> and <b>system:unauthenticated</b> groups</td>
-<td>Allows read-only access to non-sensitive information about the cluster.</td>
+<td>Allows read-only access to non-sensitive information about the cluster.
+Introduced in 1.14.</td>
 </tr>
 </table>